 Processing HTTP requests

-The 4D web server provides several features to handle HTTP requests:
+The 4D web server provides several built-in features to handle HTTP requests:

 On Web Connection